thecoshopteam/coshop-web/DONE.md

 # Our Definition of "Done"

-Each story must be deployed to production, be demo-able, and should be completed Tuesday by 10:59am before the end of each sprint.
+Each story must be deployed to production & demo-able by 10:59pm on the Sunday at the end of each sprint.
+"Done" stories should ensure existing logic is still working correctly,